 It will take time.

 Recovering after any surgery takes a long time even just feeling better after the anaesthetic can take longer than you think.
-Be kind, don’t put pressure on yourself with unrealistic expectations of where you should be as this will only create stress and potentially increase your symptoms.
+Be kind, and don’t put pressure on yourself with unrealistic expectations of where you should be as this will only create stress and potentially increase your symptoms.
 Focus on function as well as pain and celebrate the small wins.
 Although the finish line seems a long way off, if that is all you think about you will fall over or give up before you even get there.

 Be consistent and diligent with your exercises.

 Your injury will not just get better on its own.
 There will often be compensations and changes in muscle strength due to pain that need to be addressed for the injury to heal and recover properly.
-Making you rehab program a priority is a good habit to start early on.
+Making your rehab program a priority is a good habit to start early on.
 The more effort you put in, the more you will get out of it.

 At the end of all of this, I am hoping I can avoid having to have a hip replacement, but if this does happen, I know I have the best network of people here at One Point Health that can guide me through my rehabilitation to make sure I can get the best outcome possible.